 3) They are set up in such a way that they give their own commentary.

-The Veda’s and the Vedic literature provide us a blueprint of creation and describe in detail the process of creation, and how the whole creation is a manifestation of the dynamics of our own consciousness.
 All forms and phenomenae in the universe are the expression of the infinite creativity which is contained in our consciousness.
 In other words, our consciousness in its simplest form is the source of all multiplicity of creation.

 Consciousness is a very special phenomenon.
 It is that field in nature that is aware of itself.
 It contains at the same time the observer, the process of observing and the observed.
 We call it the state of wholeness or unity.
 It is the state where mind, body and soul become one.
 The purpose of the Veda’s is that we grow to higher states of consciousness and that we experience unity in ourselves and with the universe.
 It is our mind which forms a lively link between the inner soul and the outer body.
 Through meditation and yoga we can develop the experience of ‘I know myself’ as being a part of the universe.
 To grow into this experience is the goal of Vedic Sciences.